Skip to main content

 Sociology

-Judith Green is a sociologist of health and medicine, based in the Wellcome Centre for Cultures & Environments of Health.
-She is the lead for the SPHR Health Inequalities programme at Exeter.
-Before joining the University of Exeter in 2020, Judith held posts in King's College London (1998-91; 2016-20), the London School of Hygiene & Tropical Medicine (2006-20), and London South Bank University (1993-96).
+Judith Green is a sociologist of health and medicine in SPSPA, based in the Centre for Cultures & Environments of Health.
+She is the lead for the SPHR Health Inequalities programme at SPHERE.
+Exeter's hub of the School for Public Health Research.
+Before joining the University of Exeter in 2020, Judith held posts in King's College London (1998-91; 2016-20), the London School of Hygiene & Tropical Medicine (1996 -2016), and London South Bank University (1993-96).

 She is a Trustee of the Foundation for Sociology of Health & Illness, co-editor of the diamond open access Journal of Critical Public Heatlh, and co-authors the text book Qualitative Methods for Health Research (Sage).